drubb/docker-drupal-lamp53/README.md

 If you don't adjust them, the container will use the following default users and passwords:

-Docker user: docker, password docker
+Docker user: docker, no password
 MySQL root user: root, password root

 The docker user can use sudo, without a password